nabin01/nbook/Virtualization/VirtualBox/VB_06_SSH_With_Bridged_Networking.md

----
-layout: post
-title: "How to use SSH with bridged networking on VirtualBox"
+# How to use SSH with bridged networking on VirtualBox
-date: 2022-06-19 15:45:10 +0545
-categories: virtualization
----

 Using two virtual machines can drive your hardware to its limits.
 If you can run the server (or client too) in the background, i.e., without any GUI window, the amount of load on your CPU and memory will be reduced.

 The idea is to start your virtual machine in headless mode and use ssh to login to the server.
 When a virtual machine is started in headless mode, no GUI window is attached to it.
 Instead, it is just started on the background.
 Then, you can use ssh to log in to the virtual machine and do your work.

-### Before we start
+## Before we start

 This tutorial assumes that you have a server installed inside a virtual machine and this virtual machine uses bridged networking.

-If not, see [here]({% post_url 2022-05-24-install-ubuntu-on-virtualbox %}) to install Ubuntu in VirtualBox and [here]({% post_url 2022-06-19-use-virtualbox-bridged-networking-for-client-server-setup %}) to make the server use bridged networking.

-### Start server in headless mode
+## Start server in headless mode

-Follow the steps below to start a guest machine in headless mode:
+Follow the steps below to start a guest machine in headless mode (without the GUI):

 1. List your vms.<br>
    ```